rawalcher/cleanCode/README.md

 ---

 ## Introduction
-This assignment extends the original web crawler with advanced features including **concurrent crawling**.
+This assignment extends the original web crawler with advanced features including **concurrent crawling**, **comprehensive error handling**, and **thread-safe operations**.
 The crawler creates a compact overview of a given website and its linked websites, organized according to crawl depth, while providing robust error reporting and parallel processing capabilities.

-The crawler saves its output to a single Markdown (`.md`) file, following the example structure provided in `example-report.md`.

 ---